-Borderlands 2 already has a vast array of guns, enough to spoil all the gun slinging maniacs out there.
+Borderlands 2 already has a vast array of guns, enough to spoil all the gun-slinging maniacs out there.
 However, there is much more to guns in Borderlands 2 than it might appear on the surface.
+Each Borderlands 2 Weapons Manufacturer has their unique guns for players.

 What makes similar guns distinguished or distinctive in Borderlands 2 are the different manufacturers.
 For example, an SMG made by “Dahl” and another SMG produced by Maliwan will have different characteristics and thus altogether different play styles.